Context-tree weighting and Bayesian Context Trees: Asymptotic and non-asymptotic justifications: Preliminaries: Bayesian Context Trees

 \subsection{Prior structure}

-Given a fixed maximal depth $D\geq 0$ and an arbitrary $\beta\in(0,1)$, we define a prior distribution on the collection $\clT(D)$ of models $T$ of depth no more than $D$, by, \ben \pi(T):=\pi_D(T):=\pi_D(T;\beta):=\alpha^{|T|-1}\beta^{|T|-L_D(T)}, \een where $\alpha:=(1-\beta)^{1/(m-1)}$, and $L_D(T)$ denotes the number of leaves $T$ has at depth $D$.
+Given a fixed maximal depth $D\geq 0$ and an arbitrary $\beta\in(0,1)$, we define a prior distribution on the collection $\clT(D)$ of models $T$ of depth no more than $D$, by, \be \pi(T):=\pi_D(T):=\pi_D(T;\beta):=\alpha^{|T|-1}\beta^{|T|-L_D(T)}, \ee where $\alpha:=(1-\beta)^{1/(m-1)}$, and $L_D(T)$ denotes the number of leaves $T$ has at depth $D$.
 Clearly $\pi(T)$ penalises larger models by an exponential amount, and the value of the hyperparameter $\beta$ controls the degree of this penalisation.
+The fact that~(\ref{eq:tree-prior}) indeed defines a probability distribution and the specific way in which larger models are penalised are discussed in detail in~\cite{BCT-JRSSB:22}.

 {\bf Prior on parameters. } Given a model $T\in\clT(D)$, we define the following prior distribution on the parameter vectors $\theta=\{\theta_s;s\in T\}$: We place an independent Dirichlet distribution with parameters $(1/2,\ldots,1/2)$ (denoted Dir$(1/2,\ldots,1/2)$) on each $\theta_s$ so that, $\pi(\theta|T)=\prod_{s\in T}\pi(\theta_s),$ where, \ben \pi(\theta_s) = \pi(\theta_s(0), \theta_s(1), \ldots, \theta_s({m-1})) = \frac{\Gamma(m/2)}{\pi^{m/2}}\prod_{j=0}^{m-1}\theta_s(j)^{-\frac{1}{2}} \propto \prod_{j=0}^{m-1}\theta_s(j)^{-\frac{1}{2}}. \een